-The Operating Company may enter into reverse repurchase agreements as part of its management of our temporary investment portfolio.
+Subject to limitations in the Credit Facility, the Operating Company may enter into reverse repurchase agreements as part of its management of our temporary investment portfolio.
 Under a reverse repurchase agreement, the Operating Company will effectively pledge its assets as collateral to secure a short-term loan.
 Generally, the other party to the agreement makes the loan in an amount equal to a percentage of the fair value of the pledged collateral.
 At the maturity of the reverse repurchase agreement, the payor will be required to repay the loan and correspondingly receive back its collateral.
 While used as collateral, the assets continue to pay principal and interest which are for the benefit of the Operating Company.